johnsiilver/boutique/docs/README.md

 this cannot be \*struct, it must be a plain struct.
 It is also important to note that only public fields can received notification of subscriber changes.

-For this example, we are going to use part of the example application included with Boutique, a chat server called ChatterBox.
-Users access the chat server, subscribing to a comm channel.
-They can then send and receive messages which other users of the comm channel can see.
+For this example we are going to use the example application ChatterBox included with Boutique.
+This provides an IRC like service using websockets.
+Users can access the chat server and subscribe to a channel where they can:

+ * Send and receive messages on a channel to other users on the channel
+ * View who is on a channel
+ * Change channels

-We are going to include middleware to help debug and log all conversations.
+We are going to include middleware that:

+ * Prevents messages being sent over 500 characters.
+ * Allows debug logging of the boutique.Store as it is updated.
+ * Allows logging of all channel communications to a file.
+ * Deletes older messages in the boutique.Store that are no longer needed.

-This example is not going to include all of the application's functions, just enough to cover the basics.
+This example is not going to include all of the application's functions, just enough to cover the subjects we are discussing.
+For example, we don't want to get into how websockets work as that isn't important for understanding Boutique.

-So let's start by defining the data we need, which is going to be stored in state/data/data.go
+Let's start by defining the data we need, which is going to be stored in state/data/data.go

 ```go